-This quirky restaurant and bar will have you feeling like you’ve stepped straight into a backstreet in Tokyo.
-With neon lights and a cool design, you’ll get to try loads of tasty street food like the Wasabi Prawns or Akira Rock Shrimps.
-They also offer their take on Neapolitan pizza, Tokyo style, and it’s one of the best pizza’s we’ve eaten in Dubai.
+This quirky restaurant and bar now has three locations in Dubai – one in D3, one in Dubai Hills Mall and another at Pavilion at the Beach, JBR – and will have you feeling like you’ve stepped straight into a backstreet in Tokyo.
+With neon lights and a cool design, you’ll get to try loads of tasty street food like the Wasabi Prawns or Akiba Rock Shrimps.
+They also offer their take on Neapolitan pizza, Tokyo style, and it’s one of the best pizzas we’ve eaten in Dubai.

 Akiba Dori, Building 8, Dubai Design District, Sat to Wed 12pm to 12am, Thurs 12pm to 1am, Fri 12pm to 11pm.
 Tel: (04) 7707949. akibadori.com

 Named after the renowned Michelin Star Chef, Akira Back, this swanky new restaurant lives at the equally-swanky W the Palm.
 The pro snowboarder turned professional chef has devised a menu that fuses together Asian flavours with Korean and American influences, telling Back’s personal story of adventure.